 Now fifteen years later, specific reasons brought me to the African continent once again: back in 2012, I wrote and illustrated a book called Djoliba Crossing, which chronicled my experiences traveling to small villages along the Niger River to study the music and culture of the Mandé peoples.

-In 2013, just before the book came out, I returned to Guinea with the goal of trekking back to those villages to seek the blessings of the people who appeared in the book.
-My travel plans were thwarted, however, and I never made it to the region — which lay far inland on roads that are grueling at best, impassable at worst.
+In 2013, before the book’s release was scheduled, I returned to Guinea with the goal of trekking back to those villages to seek the blessings of the people who appeared in the book.
+My travel plans to the interior of the country were thwarted, however, and I never made it to the region — which lay far inland on roads that are grueling at best, impassable at worst.

-Compelled by yet another series of unexpected life changes, this past winter I attempted again, and succeeded, in returning to those villages in Guinea to present my book to the people there.
+Two years later, compelled by yet another series of unexpected life changes, I attempted again, this time succeeding, in returning to those villages in Guinea to present my book to the people there.

 There in the heart of West Africa, beneath the shade of giant baobab trees, I made gifts and sacrifices in accordance with the local traditions.
 There were a lot of prayers and benedictions made by elders and holy-men.
 These events went on for many hours a day, over the course of several days.
 In the end, blessings were bestowed, and the people were happy: with the book, certainly, but mostly with the respect I had showed them by traveling from afar to honor their traditions.

 Staying in the village was a powerful and moving experience, and brought closure — or so I thought — to a decade-long journey.
 During the course of my stay, however, something new and unexpected was also taking place.

 A new chapter of the story was unfolding…